 API Development in Studio

-You can either create and publish an API specification with the Visual Editor or with the Code Editor.
+You can either create and publish an API specification with the Visual Editor or with the Text Editor. -

 Make your newly designed API available to your entire organization as an Exchange dependency.
 As you change your API, you can publish new versions of your API specifications to Exchange.
 See best practices for API versioning.

-3. Import the API specification from Exchange to Studio.
+Import and implement the API specification from Exchange to Studio.

-You can either import an API specification from Exchange or from Maven.
+You can either import and implement an API specification from Exchange or from Maven.
 Studio imports your API specification as a dependency.
-This means that your Mule application project now holds a reference to the specific API version that you’re implementing.
-Studio monitors your API and notifies you when there is a new version available.
+This means that your Mule application project now references the specific API version that you’re implementing.
+Studio checks your API and notifies you when there’s a new version available.

 API Specifications as Exchange Dependencies

-You can manage APIs for your Mule application as you manage the modules that compose your application.
-By leveraging Exchange as your unified repository for all your Mule application dependencies, you can monitor the latest versions of your dependencies.
-This ensures that your application is up-to-date with the latest API requirements.
+Manage APIs for your Mule application the same way you manage the modules that compose your application.
+By leveraging Exchange as your unified repository for all your Mule application dependencies, you can check the latest versions of your dependencies, ensuring that your application is up-to-date with the latest API requirements.

 Because the implementation of your API can change with each iteration, you must keep track so that you can update your Mule application to match newer specifications.
 To help you track these changes, treat your API specifications as dependencies of your project.
 This way, every time the specification design changes, the API publishes a new API version that you can manage from Studio.
 You can also update your application to match the new API version.

-Each API version that you import from Exchange isn’t stored as a local copy on your project’s structure, but as a reference to the API version dependency in Exchange.
-By referencing the API version in Exchange, Studio can periodically check the status of the version and alert you when a new version is available.
+Each API version that you import from Exchange is stored as a reference to the API version dependency in Exchange, rather than as a local copy in your project’s structure.
+By referencing the API version in Exchange, Studio can periodically check the status of the version and notify you when a new version is available.

-You can design your API using either RAML or OAS 2.0 and 3.0 specifications in Anypoint Design Center.
-When you import these specifications as dependencies of your flows, you can automatically generate the flows (scaffold) in your canvas based on the endpoints described in the API specification.
+When you import these specifications as dependencies of your flows, you can automatically generate (scaffold) the flows in your canvas based on the endpoints described in the API specification.

 Studio leverages APIkit to scaffold the flow and make it easier for you to start developing a Mule application from an API specification.